 Check out these articles by Dr. Jim:

-Leave your email address below if you would like to receive notice of future workshops led by Dr-Jim.
+Contact us or register for Newsletter to receive notice of future workshops led by Dr-Jim.
 Include Premarital Counseling Workshops in the note.
 Feel free to suggest topics or questions you would like to find answered in this section of the website.